Kern000/proj3-frontend/README.md

 Hosting of frontend on Netlify, hosting of server and database on Render.

 ------- Credits -------
-A special thanks to Paul for the comprehensive teaching, Alex for the workspace accommodations, and Yong Sheng for all the techniques on debugging used in the industry.
+A special thanks to Paul for his comprehensive and up-to-date teaching, Alex for the workspace accommodations, and Yong Sheng for all the techniques on debugging that are used in the industry.
 This project could not have been completed without your support.